-Proposed building heights should reflect the prevailing character of the area: within the town centre, as defined on the Chelmsford Local Plan policies map (Map 6), buildings up to four storeys in height may be considered appropriate, subject to production of supporting site appraisals.
-Elsewhere in the built-up area, building heights of two and three storeys are appropriate.
+Opportunities for improving character and local conditions identified in the South Woodham Ferrers Character Study and as presented in this Neighbourhood Plan in Tables 1-4 will be encouraged.
+Within the town centre, as defined on the Chelmsford Local Plan policies map (Inset Map 6), proposed development of up to four storeys in height will be supported, subject to the consideration of supporting site appraisals.
+Elsewhere in the South Woodham Ferrers Urban Area as defined on the Chelmsford Local Plan policies map (inset Map 5) building heights of two and three storeys are appropriate.